kywelch17/website/README.md

  - CSS3 and HTML5
  - My Webstorm IDE

-*Note: Resume, and pic will not be posted on github.*
+*Note: Resume, and pic will not be posted on github.
+Also, this website is always changing as I try to add new features and clean it up whenever I get the opportunity to.*